mfrachet/create-frontend-framework/docs/vdom/event-handling.md

 # Event Handling with Snabbdom

+It's time to add some user interation capabilities to the framework!

+## A bit of concern separation

-For now, we'll modify just a little bit `./framework/element`, to separe function concerns, but also to prepare for the next steps.
+We'll modify just a little bit `./framework/element.js`, to separe function concerns, but also to prepare for the next steps.

 Let's extract the `Array.reduce` handler and create a `createReducer` function:

 ```javascript
 import h from "snabbdom/h";